 At an overall pool assessment rating of 19.8, Strathmerton Pool currently rates as Closure.
-Assessment of areas for improvement and action
+Assessment of areas for improvement and action plan to be implemented in collaboration with the community.

 - The pools were last repainted and expansion joints repaired in 2009. - Upgraded sodium hypo tank in 2010 and dosing pump in 2014. - Circulation pump was replaced in 2006.